Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Multiple Designers

 for the design of each subcontroller, then

 for the entire map $\bm{T}_{\bm{zd}} :\bm{d}\mapsto \bm{z}$ compatible with Fig.~\ref{fig:ent_N}. \end{proposition}

-\begin{IEEEproof} Applying the triangular inequality to \eqref{Tzdentret} and using the submultiplicativity of the $\mathcal{H}_{\infty}$-norm, we can easily obtain the bound of \eqref{exbnd} using \eqref{exJ} and \eqref{exJi}. \end{IEEEproof}
+\begin{IEEEproof} Applying the triangular inequality to \eqref{Tzdentret} and using the submultiplicativity of the $\mathcal{H}_{\infty}$-norm, we can easily obtain the bound of \eqref{exbnd}, using \eqref{exJ} and \eqref{exJi}. \end{IEEEproof}

 Proposition~\ref{thm:cl_all} identifies a monotonically increasing function $\gamma$ in the modular design problem of decentralized controllers.
-This can be seen as follows.
-If either $\|\hat{M}_{z_i d_i}\|_{\infty}$ or $\|\hat{M}_{w_i d_i}\|_{\infty}$ is constrained by a given bound, then the resultant upper bound of $\|\bm{T}_{\bm{zd}} \|_{\infty}$ is found to be monotone increasing with respect to each objective value.
+This is shown below.
+If either $\|\hat{M}_{z_i d_i}\|_{\infty}$ or $\|\hat{M}_{w_i d_i}\|_{\infty}$ is constrained by a given bound, then the resultant upper bound of $\|\bm{T}_{\bm{zd}} \|_{\infty}$ is found to be monotonically increasing for each objective value.
 In particular, if the design criterion for each subcontroller designer is determined as

 where $\beta_i$ denotes a given bound, then